The skin may respond to sunlight with chronic (eg, dermatoheliosis, actinic keratoses) or acute (eg, photosensitivity, sunburn) changes.

 Sun-tanning lamps use artificial light that is more UVA than UVB.
 This UVA use is often advertised as a “safer” way to tan; however, many of the same long-term deleterious effects occur as with UVB exposure, including photoaging and skin cancer.
 Quite simply, there is no "safe" tan.

-Adverse effects of UV exposure include acute sunburn (Reactions to Sunlight: Sunburn) and several chronic changes (see Reactions to Sunlight: Chronic Effects of Sunlight).
+Adverse effects of UV exposure include acute sunburn (see Sunburn) and several chronic changes (see see Chronic Effects of Sunlight).
 Chronic changes include skin thickening, wrinkling, and certain lesions such as actinic keratosis and cancer.
 Exposure also leads to inactivation and loss of epidermal Langerhans cells, which are an important part of the skin's immune system.

 As a protective response after exposure to sunlight, the epidermis thickens, and melanocytes produce the pigment melanin at an increased rate, causing what is commonly referred to as a "tan."
 Tanning provides some natural protection against UV radiation but otherwise has no health benefits.